 /2 seconds in the average case).
 However typical steady state replication delay is well under a second.

 By default, when running leader elections, Patroni does not take into account the current timeline of replicas, what in some cases could be undesirable behavior.
-You can prevent the node not having the same timeline as a former master become the new leader by changing the value of
+You can prevent the node not having the same timeline as a former primary become the new leader by changing the value of

 PostgreSQL synchronous replication